Last updated: January 16, 2022

 But if you can park your doubts for a second, you may find that Canberra has a few surprises up its sleeve.
 The museums and monuments that you saw as a kid on your designated school trip may come to life now that you are a little older and wiser.

-There are some new spots around the block that show a touch of vibrancy and edge to this city.
+There are also lots of new spots around the block that show a touch of vibrancy and edge to this city.
 By the end of your visit, you might even begin to see Canberra as a metropolis, and not just a big old country town.

 1. Australian War Memorial